Tuesday, May 30, 2023

 Hence, the best approach is to always keep exposures or the risk of a hazard as low as possible; the ALARP principle should always be applied.

-ALARA, in practical terms, which means that exposure should be eliminated or reduced as much as possible.
+ALARA, in practical terms, means that exposure should be eliminated or reduced as much as possible.

 Visit this link to search for the occupational exposure limit of chemicals – Visit